backpackerdeveloper/MINT-Songs-Podcast-/README.md

-# Mint Songs and Podcasts
+# Mint Songs and Podcasts - Android Workshop Project

-Welcome to the Mint Songs and Podcasts Android App repository!
-This app allows users to stream songs and podcasts, search for songs by movie name, album name, and artist name.
+Welcome to the Mint Songs and Podcasts Android App repository, a project developed during the GDSC PU's 3-day Android Workshop!
+This app enables users to stream songs and podcasts while providing features to search for songs by movie name, album name, and artist name.

 ## Features